willfurnass/sheffield_hpc/bessemer/groupnodes/dcs-acad-gpu-nodes.rst

 .. todo::
    If using cluster-wide values for default and max run time then link to central info re that rather than duplicating here.

-2. Pre-emptable access to both nodes
+2. Preemptable access to both nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If any of the academics (or their collaborators) want to run a larger job that requires